How to Build a Brick Wall

 Step 7 - Keep Going

 Repeat steps 4 through 6 paying attention to leveling and squaring each row as the wall gains each additional level until you arrive at the height you desire.

-Small brick walls also can take on shapes other than straight lines, especially when framing flower or plant beds.
+Brick walls also can take on shapes other than straight lines, especially when framing flowers or plant beds.
 Furthermore, planters can be incorporated at the top of small brick walls adding another decorative dimension to its construction.
-Some brick wall builders get creative by constructing double thick walls, combining two lines, sometimes more, to create customized looks.
+Some brick wall builders get creative by constructing double-thick walls, combining two lines, sometimes more, to create customized looks.

-By following these steps, you can create a small brick wall in no time.
+By following these steps, you can build your own brick wall in no time.